We Honor Veterans

-Burke Hospice & Palliative Care is also offering to any veteran that requests a volunteer a Veteran volunteer.
+Burke Hospice & Palliative Care also offers veterans the option of requesting a volunteer who is also a veteran.
 In many cases, veterans will only open up and discuss certain issues with other Veterans who have shared similar experiences.
 These relationships often prove therapeutic to both veterans who can discuss like experiences, concerns, and desires.

 Special recognition is given to each Veteran when he or she is admitted into the hospice program.
 Residential patients are pinned with a special flag pin and given a refrigerator magnet by their care team to acknowledge their service.
 House patients that are brought into our Inpatient facility are pinned by staff and given a wreath that celebrates their service to our country.